-Dunn Center and TRNP-NU are indicators of the "oil patch" activity and tracked the activity very well.
-Since TRNP-NU is more centrally located in the "oil patch," it is the stronger indicator.
+Dunn Center and TRNP - NU are indicators of the "oil patch" activity and tracked the activity very well.
+Since TRNP - NU is more centrally located in the "oil patch," it is the stronger indicator.
 Dunn Center, which is on the eastern edge of the oil development area, demonstrates influences from both the "oil patch" and the coal conversion facilities to the east.

-There were no significant changes made to the SO_2 network in 2017.
-A new SO_2 monitor began operation at the Ryder station in early 2017.
-There are no significant changes planned for 2018.
+There were no significant changes made to the SO_2 network in 2018.
+There are no significant changes planned for 2019.

-Additionally, in response to the requirement of 40 CFR 51.1203 (b) concerning characterization of 1-hour SO2 concentrations for the Tioga area, two new SLAMS-like monitoring sites were established in Williams County for operation in 2017.
+Additionally, in response to the requirement of 40 CFR 51.1203 (b) concerning characterization of 1-hour SO_2 concentrations for the Tioga area, two new SLAMS-like monitoring sites were established in Williams County for operation in 2017.
 See Appendix E for more information.